 Workplace Injury Management and Workers Compensation (Medical Examinations and Reports Fees) Order means the Workplace Injury Management and Workers Compensation (Medical Examinations and Reports Fees) Order in force on the date the service is provided.

 4. Application of Order

-This Order applies to treatment provided on or after the commencement date of this Order, whether it relates to an injury received before, on, or after that date.
+This Order applies to treatment provided on or after 1 February 2024, whether it relates to an injury received before, on, or after that date.

 5. Maximum fees for Medical Practitioner services